KnightRogueLycerin/QoLDev/README.md

 # Development
 ## WCI.hpp
 *Windows Console Interface*
-* This library is made to get the moste out of the windos console in an user friendly way
+* This library is made to get the most out of the windows console in an user friendly way
-* using `wci` namespace
+* Using `wci` namespace
 * Colors: BLACK, DARK_BLUE, DARK_GREEN, DARK_TEAL, DARK_RED, PURPLE, BROWN, GREY, DARK_GREY, BLUE, GREEN, TEAL, RED, PINK, YELLOW, and WHITE
 * Colors work with states, when you set a color it stay that way until another is set
 ### Misc
 * **`void clear()`**
     * Clears the console window
 * **`void wait()`**
-    * Wait for input before coninuing code
+    * Wait for input before continuing code
 * **`void colorChart()`**
     * Print a chart in the console over all 256 color combinations
 ### Output